alloba/book-of-hours-notes/books/The World Despoil'd.md

 Subtitled 'the Flowers in the Waste': a epic poem that presents a medical treatise through allegory.
 The author is Gideon Dewulf, 5th Baron Brancrug, sometimes unkindly called 'the Cutter'.
 ### Partial Study Description
+I'm Reading...

+The poem is a substantial variation on the Fisher-King tale.
+A wounded wasteland monarch learns that he and his land can be cured, but that the cure is their own response to ever more savage maladies…
 ### Study Complete Description